ghodss/kubernetes.github.io/docs/getting-started-guides/scratch.md

     Each node gets a further subdivision of this space.
   - AWS: use one VPC for whole organization, carve off a chunk for each cluster, or use different VPC for different clusters.
-  - IPv6 is not supported yet.
-- Allocate one CIDR subnet for each node's PodIPs, or a single large CIDR from which smaller CIDRs are automatically allocated to each node (if nodes are dynamically added).
+- Allocate one CIDR subnet for each node's PodIPs, or a single large CIDR from which smaller CIDRs are automatically allocated to each node.
   - You need max-pods-per-node * max-number-of-nodes IPs in total.
 A `/24` per node supports 254 pods per machine and is a common choice.
 If IPs are scarce, a `/26` (62 pods per machine) or even a `/27` (30 pods) may be sufficient.